Coaching and Training

 For junior members of ESOC, there are coaching sessions throughout the year, run by ESOA (East of Scotland Orienteering Association).
 The sessions are designed to give juniors opportunities to develop skills and meet other young orienteers.
 Groups are structured in such a way as to provide the progressive development of skills and confidence to successfully complete an orienteering course - from the easiest to the most difficult junior course.
 Junior sessions are aimed at young orienteers who have some basic introduction to the sport (e.g. through family, school or youth-group activities) and are of an age and stage to be able to go round a Yellow course independently and so build on the fundamental skills.
 Information about upcoming sessions will be emailed to all junior members and their families.

-For adults and accompanied juniors (12 years and over), ESOC Club Night Training Sessions are regularly held on Wednesday evenings throughout the year, starting at 7:15pm and finishing around 8:30pm.
+For adults and accompanied juniors (12 years and over), ESOC Club Night Training Sessions are regularly held on Wednesday evenings throughout the year, starting at 7pm and finishing around 8:30pm.
 The sessions are open to all adult members and older juniors (accompanied by an adult).
 It doesn’t matter what your level of orienteering or fitness is, you will be warmly welcomed and exercises can be adapted for all.

-All you need to bring is a compass, a head torch and some enthusiasm.
-Details of where to meet are sent out to club members via the weekly email "ESOC Matters" from our secretary, and are also available from this link.
-We do require you to sign up by 9am on the day of the training to ensure that there are sufficient maps available.
+The training is held at various locations around Edinburgh, such as Bonaly, Blackford Hill or Corstorphine Hill.
+All you need to bring is a compass, a head torch (in winter) and some enthusiasm.
+Signup details are sent out to club members via the weekly email "ESOC Matters".
+We do need you to sign up in advance to ensure that there are sufficient maps available.
 If you have any queries or want further details please contact email hidden; JavaScript is required

 Training isn’t just for the aspiring champions – but for everyone.
-Everyone has different aims from these sessions, for some it is to improve fitness, for others to improve their orienteering skills and finally they are a great way to meet other club members.
+Everyone has different aims from these sessions, for some it is to improve fitness, for others to improve their orienteering skills, and finally they are a great way to meet other club members.
 The sessions currently attract about 20 club members who, as a group, have a variety of experience and fitness levels; new members are encouraged to come along and are assured of a warm welcome.

 Other training opportunities (further details in 'Capital-O', the ESOC club newsletter):

-last updated: December 2021
+last updated: October 2025

 Other entries categorised under: Coaching/Training